 My research on extralaboratory life brings together scholarship in gender studies of science, which documents the history of gender discrimination in STEM fields, and US gender history.
 Using institutional records, diaries, correspondence, architectural plans, and historical maps, I demonstrate how gender ideologies configured access to scientific conversations after hours, shaped scientific identities, and provided a ready language for evaluating feelings of belongingness in modern science.

 Feminism and Biology in the Postwar US

-My next book project, Radical Feminist Biology: From the Laboratory to the Streets, is about the generation of women scientists coming of age in the 1950s-1970s who integrated feminist perspectives into their work in the biological sciences.
+My next book project, From the Laboratory to the Streets: The History of Radical Feminist Biology, is about the generations of women scientists coming of age in the 1950s-1970s who integrated feminist perspectives into their work in the biological sciences.
 Molecular biologists like Ruth Hubbard, the first tenured woman biologist at Harvard, raised public awareness about gender discrimination in the academy, contributed to the first women's studies courses with curricula revealing gender bias at the center of biological knowledge, and produced a body of critical work that came to define the field of feminist science studies.

 This book places radical feminist biology within the wider cultural and political contexts of postwar social movements, including women's rights, civil rights, anti-war activism, and anti-sociobiology activism.
 It also documents the role of women in the rapidly changing field of late twentieth century biology.

 You can also find my work online as a Contributing Editor to Lady Science, a magazine dedicated to women, gender, pop culture, and the history of science.